Dates: 08/02/2021 - 14/03/2021

 At the stage of ruci, or transcendental taste, activities of bhakti are no longer considered a choir.
 A practitioner has developed an internal attraction for devotional service and is naturally inclined towards it.
 Such taste develops further into the deep transcendental attachment to the object of devotional service – Lord Krishna, which deepens one’s inner life and sense of spiritual identity further.

-Week 6 - Bhava and Prema: Transcendental ecstasy and Divine love
+Topic 5 - Bhava and Prema: Transcendental ecstasy and Divine love

 Finally, one arrives at the healthiest and most natural position of the person, spiritual soul – total intoxication from being madly in love with God.
 The long journey has been successfully finished, and now the real life starts!